 In the last centuries these Drenthe Heath Sheep have contributed in a large way to the improvement of Agricultural grounds.

-Why Is Breed Named After the Province of Drenthe?
+This Breed Is Named After the Province Drenthe

 The Drenthe Heath Sheep were named after the Province of Drenthe in the Netherlands, because it was there that they were found most in the old days.
 Drenthe is the province that still harbors the largest heath fields today.